AI-secure/COVID-Announcement/README.md

-COVID-Announcement dataset contains different strategies announced by different companies on Twitter for their response to the COVID-19 as well as these companies' stock prices.

-For the announcement part, there are 937 announcements from 51 tech companies.
-Each announcement consist of information including
+COVID-Announcement-Twitter dataset contains announcements published by different companies on Twitter for their response to the COVID-19 pandemic from 1/1/2020-5/12/2020.
+There are in total 937 announcements from 51 tech companies.
+Each announcement consists of following information

  - Date of announcement
- - Company's username
+ - Twitter username of the company
  - Announcement
  - URL
  - Number of replies
  - Number of retweets
- - Number of favorites
+ - Number of likes
  - Mentions

- For the stock price part, there are 39 companies' stock prices from 2020/01/01 to 2020/05/12.
-For each company, the stock prices include

-  - Date
-  - Open price
-  - Close price
-  - High
-  - Low
-  - Adj Close
-  - Volume

-The dataset is built from [Twitter](https://twitter.com/) and [Yahoo Finance](https://finance.yahoo.com/).
-All copyrights of the data belong to these websites.
+ The dataset is built from [twitter.com](https://twitter.com/) and all copyrights of the data belong to [twitter.com](https://twitter.com/).

+ The stock prices of these companies on corresponding days are also collected for analysis.